 - Will this career satisfy the areas I value from the list above?

-- Will this career offer me room to grow (professionally and personally)?
+- How about offering me room to grow (professionally and personally)?

-- Will this career set me back years professionally?
+- Is it going to set me back years professionally?
 Will I end up overqualified and underpaid?
 Am I okay with that?

 Some people may be completely fine with being set back professionally.
 You may be one of them, and that’s alright!